Nikon D700 vs Olympus E-PL9

 Studio photographers will appreciate that the Nikon D700 (unlike the E-PL9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D700 and the E-PL9 have been discontinued, but can regularly be found used on eBay.
+Both the D700 and the E-PL9 have been discontinued, but can regularly be found used on ebay.
 The D700 was replaced by the Nikon D800, while the E-PL9 was followed by the Olympus E-PL10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D700 and E-PL9 can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Olympus E-PL9 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D700 or the Olympus E-PL9 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.